The Ultimate Guide to London Monuments

 8. The National Gallery

-If you appreciate fine art, make sure to visit the National Gallery in Trafalgar Square.
-This art museum houses an extensive collection of European paintings from the 13th to 19th centuries.
+All art enthusiasts should spend time at the National Gallery which stands in Trafalgar Square.
+The showcased collection at this art museum comprises European paintings spanning from the 13th to 19th centuries.
 Admire masterpieces by renowned artists such as Leonardo da Vinci, Vincent van Gogh, and Claude Monet.
-The gallery offers free admission, making it accessible to all visitors.
+All visitors can access the gallery for free at its premises.

 9. The Houses of Parliament